The modules in Ignition offer many benefits.

 - Create Screens for all Occasions

-Dashboards, detail windows, historical displays, and more can be created with the Vision module.
+Dashboards, detail windows, and historical displays can be created with the Vision module.
 Read real-time values from any OPC-UA server with the OPC-UA module, and display the data for all users to see.
-Interactive screens with user-driven forms can also be created, so users can easily write back to a PLC, store data in a database, and much more!
+Interactive screens with user-driven forms can also be created, so users can easily write back to a PLC and store data in a database.

 - SCADA on the Go

-Ignition Perspective applications can be viewed on mobile devices with the Mobile module Ignition Perspective App.
+Perspective applications can be viewed on mobile devices with the Ignition Perspective App.
 Travel through the plant floor with quick access to all your applications.
 Break free from attached panels and monitors by viewing projects from tablets, phones, or any other mobile device.

 - Lightning-Speed Alarm Detection